julianhamre/listloc/README.md

 ```

 - Recursively deletes all `.listing` files within the given directory.
-- Removes any `listings/` directories only containing `.listing` files.
+- Removes any `listings/` directories that are either empty or only contain `.listing` files.

-If no path is provided for these commands, the current directory is used.
+If no directory path is provided for these commands, the current directory is used.

 ---